CWolfs/ConverseTek/README.md

 Conversation editor for HBS's Battletech.

+Battletech uses a binary data format for its conversations.
+It isn't possible to edit those files directly so this tool is being developed to allow for editing and creating new conversations.

 ## Overview

-Version: 0.1.0 | Release Link
+Version: 0.1.0 | Release Link#

+## Feedback

+All feedback is welcome in the [issues section](https://github.com/CWolfs/ConverseTek/issues) of github

 ## Roadmap